Village Super Market (NASDAQ:VLGE.A) Is Paying Out A Dividend Of $0.25

-The board of Village Super Market, Inc. (NASDAQ:VLGE.A) has announced that it will pay a dividend on the 28th of October, with investors receiving US$0.25 per share.
-The dividend yield will be 4.6% based on this payment which is still above the industry average.
+Village Super Market, Inc. (NASDAQ:VLGE.A) will pay a dividend of $0.25 on the 27th of April.
+The dividend yield will be 4.4% based on this payment which is still above the industry average.

-Village Super Market's Payment Has Solid Earnings Coverage
+Village Super Market's Earnings Easily Cover The Distributions

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.